watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

    * assumes isothermal conditions and performance is not temperature dependent
    * does not determine equilibrium of electrolysis products in solution
    * does not consider undesired reactions
-   * does not account for mass transfer limitations of electrolyte volume to electrode surface area ratios
+   * conversion of reactants is predicted by a yield model, therefore rate laws and limitations of reaction and mass transfer are not evaluated

 .. index::
    pair: watertap.unit_models.electrolyzer;electrolyzer